YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     6 directories, 6 files
     gtmuser@gtmworkshop:~$

-Note that you may have to install the program 'tree' before running the above command.
-We will get into this in more detail below.
+Note that you may have to install the program 'tree' before running the above command, and make sure you provide the correct path to the .fis-gtm directory (now and in the future).
+We will get into the environment in more detail below.

 **UTF-8 Mode**